OpenModelica/OMPackageManager/README.md

 # OpenModelica Package Manager

-OpenModelica comes with an integrated Modelica package manager to handle the installation and updates of publicly available open-source libraries.
-The rationale and use of the package mananager is discussed in the [User's Guide](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/packagemanager.html).
+OpenModelica comes with an integrated Modelica package manager to handle the installation and updates of publicly available open-source libraries, which are hosted on GIT repositories.
+The rationale and use of the package mananager is discussed in the
+[User's Guide](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/packagemanager.html).
 The package manager is available both via API calls in the interactive environment, and via the OMEdit GUI using the _File | Manage Libraries_ menu.